ABJ4403/Payback2_CHEATus/README.md

 - mdp43140 - Contributor
 - Crystal_Mods100x - ICE Menu ([this link](https://gameguardian.net/forum/topic/25781-payback-2/?do=findComment&comment=116945) which points to [this link](https://gameguardian.net/forum/applications/core/interface/file/attachment.php?id=18369) is dead. if you want the original, try [this link](https://www.mediafire.com/file/o1kgc0xbcjdyzac/%7B1.0%7D+PB+2.lua/file))
 - Latic AX and ToxicCoder - for providing the removed script through youtube and mediafire
-- Alpha GG Hacker YT - for providing wall hack GameGuardian Values
+- Alpha GG Hacker - for providing wall hack GameGuardian Values (no thanks for ridicilous military-encryption script)
 - Hydra (no thanks for "no reload cheat" tutor that doesnt even work)